DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-marketing-page-for-providers.md

 ---
 title: Marketing page for providers
-description: A page selling the benefits of joining the Apply pilot
+description: A page selling the benefits of joining the Apply pilot.
 date: 2020-01-23
 related:
   items: